Margels/Margels/README.md

 ![ Alt text](margels.gif) [](margels.gif)

-#### Learn the rules like a pro, so you can break them like an artist 👨‍🎨
+> *Learn the rules like a pro, so you can break them like an artist*

 - 👋 My name is Martina, I'm Italian and I'm 27 🐣
 - 💞️ iOS Developer with a love for coding and design! 📱